nwdigitalradio/n7nix/plu/WINLINK_USE_CASES.md

-# Description of Use Cases for Winlink the DRAWS board
+# Use Cases for Winlink and the DRAWS board

 ## 1. Embedded - No local monitor
 * For sending daily reports using scripts